vincentarelbundock/marginaleffects/README.md

 [![R-CMD-check](https://github.com/vincentarelbundock/fastmargins/workflows/R-CMD-check/badge.svg)](https://github.com/vincentarelbundock/fastmargins/actions)
 <!-- badges: end -->

-This package is still experimental. *Use with caution!*
+This package is still experimental. *Use with caution\!*

 ## What?

-The `marginaleffects` package allows `R` users to compute and plot “marginal effects” for a *wide* variety of models.
+The `marginaleffects` package allows `R` users to compute and plot marginal effects for a *wide* variety of models.

-A “marginal effect” is a measure of the association between a change in the regressors, and a change in the response variable.
-More formally, [the (excellent) `margins` vignette](https://cran.r-project.org/web/packages/margins/index.html) defines “marginal effects” as follows:
+A “marginal effect” is a measure of the association between a change in a regressor, and a change in the response variable.
+More formally, [the (excellent) `margins` vignette](https://cran.r-project.org/web/packages/margins/index.html) defines the concept as follows:

-> “Marginal effects are partial derivatives of the regression equation
+> Marginal effects are partial derivatives of the regression equation
-> with respect to each variable in the model for each unit in the data.”
+> with respect to each variable in the model for each unit in the data.

 Marginal effects are extremely useful, because they are intuitive and easy to interpret.
 They are often the main quantity of interest in an empirical analysis.
-Unfortunately, they can be often be quite difficult to compute:

-> In ordinary least squares regression with no interactions or
-> higher-order term, the estimated slope coefficients are marginal
-> effects.
-In other cases and for generalized linear models, the
-> coefficients are not marginal effects at least not on the scale of the
-> response variable.

-To calculate marginal effects, we take derivatives of the regression equation.
-This can be challenging, especially when our models are non-linear, or when regressors are transformed or interacted.
-Computing the variance is even more difficult.
+Unfortunately, to calculate marginal effects we need to take derivatives of the regression equation.
+This can be challenging to do manually, especially when our models are non-linear, or when regressors are transformed or interacted.
+Computing the variance of a marginal effect is even more difficult.

 The `marginaleffects` package hopes to do most of this hard work for you.

-# Why?
+## Why?

 Many `R` packages advertise their ability to compute “marginal effects.”
 However, most of them do *not* actually compute marginal effects *as defined above* (the term is ambiguously defined in the statistical literature and used differently across fields).
 Instead, they compute related quantities such as “Estimated Marginal Means” or “Differences in Predicted Probabilities.”
-The rare packages which actually compute marginal effects are typically limited in the model types they support, and in the range of transformations they allow (interactions, polynomials, etc.).
+The rare packages that actually compute marginal effects are typically limited in the model types they support, and in the range of transformations they allow (interactions, polynomials, etc.).